 Here is a rundown of different functions a workplace experience solution can provide:

-- The ability to book desks, rooms and services on-demand
+- The ability to book desks, meeting rooms and services on-demand

 - Analytics on user occupancy, density and behavior